zigtig/fandoms/README.md

 # Animes I'm into! <3

-These are some of the shows and characters
+These are some of the shows and characters. they will show here

 <https://zigtig.github.io/fandoms/>